 Governance:

-In 12 Wochen zum/zur CSR-Manager:in – die VERSO Academy führt Sie durch den kompletten CSR-Managementbericht.
+In 12 Wochen zum/zur ESG-Manager:in – die VERSO Academy führt Sie durch den kompletten ESG-Managementbericht.
 Von Standards bis doppelte Wesentlichkeit.

 5 Tipps für glaubwürdige ESG-Berichte